rafaelofil/wildbeast/README.md

 ## General Info

-Website create in the cousr origamid to apply concepts about css grid layout.
+Website create in the course origamid to apply concepts about css grid layout.

 ## Technologies